TerraTachyon/Odin-Recipes/README.md

 # Odin-Recipes

 This project is a basic recipe website.
-It will display use of various basic HTML elements such as lists and paragraphs.
+It will display use of various basic HTML elements such as lists, paragraphs, links, and images.